Ko S: an island utopia?

-The Island: a Utopia?
 Of course not!
-It’s never existed and never will.
-Perhaps in the dreams of opium addicts and the false promises of prophets, quacks and politicians.
+That has never existed and never will.
+Only in the dreams of opium addicts and the false promises of prophets, quacks and politicians.

 A major source of income is tapping rubber trees.